About Barr Gazetas

 Anastasija Lukjanenko joined Barr Gazetas in 2019 as an Architect.

-Andrea Cottam joined Barr Gazetas in 2017 as an Architect.
+Andrea Cottam joined Barr Gazetas in 2017 as an Architectural Designer and she was promoted to Senior Architectural Designer in 2020.
 She graduated from the University of Cape Town, followed by several years working at a Cape Town based design practice focusing on residential and hospitality commissions.

 Andrea likes to explore new places and has developed a keen fascination with the relationship between architecture and people, particularly the way in which people use and adapt to spaces based on different climates, cultures and traditions.